 You will need to show decreased workability due to GERD or acid reflux to qualify for LTD benefits.
-The best evidence of your limitations may be in the form of an Attending Physician Statement (APS) or Residual Functional Capacity (RFC) evaluation.
+The best evidence of your limitations may be in the form of an Attending Physician Statement (APS) or Residual Functional Capacity (RFC) form.
 Such a form should specifically identify how your symptoms and complications are so severe that they prevent employment.

-Long Term Disability Insurance and Social Security Benefits for GERD
+Long-Term Disability Insurance and Social Security Benefits for GERD

 Whether it is a claim with an insurance company or the Social Security Administration, your disability claim and/or appeal must be backed up with sufficient medical evidence.
 Certain medical records may play a key role in approval.
 Such records may include: